butaixianran/Stable-Diffusion-Webui-Civitai-Helper/README.md

 [about_version2](about_version2.md)

 # Notice
-**This extension request latest SD webui, update it before using this extension.
+**This extension request latest SD webui v1.6.x, update it before using this extension.
 And also re-lanuch SD webui after installing this extension(not just reload UI).
 If you have an issue, check console log window's detail and read [common issue](#common-issue) part**

 # Civitai Helper
 Stable Diffusion Webui Extension for Civitai, to handle your models much more easily.